apla1297/apla1297/README.md

 - 👋 Hi, I’m Andrew Pla (@apla1297) Im a Software Developer, Lighting Designer and Entertainment Systems Architect
 - 👀 I’m interested in ... .Net, React, Flutter, Orleans, Azure, AWS, PWA's and so much more.......
 - 🌱 I’m currently learning ...
 Flutter, Orleans and PWA Dev
 - 💞️ I’m looking to collaborate on ...
-Prett much anything, I love a good project
+Pretty much anything, I love a good project
 - 📫 How to reach me ... apla1297@gmail.com or Andrew.pla@neudesic.com

 <!---